Productive Brainstorming Starts with the Right Question

 Discover 7 Fast and Proven Problem-Solving Strategies Every Team Can Use to Achieve Amazing Results

 Words like “can” or “should do” are in the field of commands that limit creative responses; when the brain hears a command, it shuts down.
-Furthermore, one of the first reactions to command is a stress signal that alerts the prefrontal cortex to a possible challenge, resulting in a fear that something is wrong and a pending judgment is near.
-As evidenced by an interesting article on stress shutting down neural circuits in response to even mild stress – HHS Public Access, Scientific America, April 2012.
-This article explains that “… stress sets off a series of chemical events that weaken the prefrontal cortex while strengthening the dominance of older parts of the brain; … (the prefrontal cortex) transfers high-level control over thought and emotion … to the hypothalamus … and other earlier evolved structures (like the amygdala).
-Quite simply, we lose it.”
+Furthermore, one of the first reactions to a command is a stress signal that alerts the prefrontal cortex to a possible challenge, resulting in a fear that something is wrong and a pending judgment is near.
+As evidenced by an interesting article on stress shutting down neural circuits in response to even mild stress.
+Scientific American explains that stress initiates a cascade of chemical processes that diminish the functioning of the prefrontal cortex and enhance the influence of older parts of the brain.
+Consequently, the prefrontal cortex relinquishes its high-level control over thoughts and emotions to structures like the hypothalamus and the amygdala, which evolved earlier in the brain’s development (April, 2012).

 Moreover, the brain’s response to commands often triggers stress, hindering creative thinking.
 This is substantiated by scientific studies that have shown how stress can weaken the prefrontal cortex while activating older brain structures like the amygdala.
 This reactive pattern limits our ability to think innovatively and explore new solutions.